keviinfoes/LinkedFC_backend/README.md

 - **Collateral contract**: TBA.

 ## Benefits
-TKC holders will be able to vote on the variables.
+Token holders will be able to vote on the variables.

 The benefit of this implementation is that it is fully collaterized with minimal complexity.
 Only a token backed by collateral positions.
 The creators of the collateral position receive interest based on the stability tax payed by the token holders.